 Behavior needs to be understood as part of a large system; individual, social, and environmental factors are going to have an impact on what a person does.
 Outside of individual factors, personality, and motivation; understanding health behavior requires knowledge of the environmental and social context in which the behavior occurs.

 I am of the belief that anyone can improve their fitness, whether that is a measure of body composition, strength, or aerobic endurance.
 However, there are certain situations that can make change harder for one person compared to another.

 If you have a health or fitness goal, there can be a lot working against you.
 Think about it like this, you’re in a hole and you need to get out of it to reach your goal.
 If the hole is 1 foot deep, no problem you just step out of it.
 But if the hole is 10 feet deep there is almost no way you’re going to get out of it without help.

 Each barrier that you have can deepen the whole.
-Some barriers are self-imposed (i.e. drinking too much, almost all eating habits are to some extent self-imposed) while others are not your fault (i.e. your parents/upbringing and the built environment).
+Some barriers are self-imposed, just like drinking too much, or most of the eating habits.
+While others are not your fault your parents/upbringing and the built environment.
 Regardless of fault, if you have a health goal it is completely within your control to change and if necessary find someone to help you.

-Barriers that can make your hole deeper can be lumped into environmental, social, and individual factors.
+Barriers that can make your hole deeper can be lumped into different factors.
+Such as environmental, social, and individual.